chillylin/Homepage/index.md

 # Lin Ma, ACCA, CPA Canada
-PhD Student @ the Auckland University of Technology
+PhD Candidate @ the Auckland University of Technology

 Former manager in auditing and assurance.